forwardemail/custom-fonts-in-emails/README.md

 ### `customFonts.getAvailableFontPaths()`

-A function that returns an Array of file paths for all of the user, local, network, and system fonts available on the current operating system.
+A function that returns an Array of file paths for all of the user, local, network, system, and `node_modules` fonts available on the current operating system.

 ### `customFonts.getAvailableFontNames()`